William III Silver Tankard

 Maker: John Sutton

 Outstanding quality and unusually large quart size.
-A rare early English silver flat top lidded tankard in Britannia standard silver with a scroll handle and decorative thumb piece.
+A rare early English silver flat top lidded tankard with a scroll handle and decorative thumb piece.
 To the front is a large hand engraved armorial capped by the crest of a griffin.
 To the top of the handle there is a set of prick engraved owners initials.
 An excellent example of early hand beaten silver with lots of character.

 Contains 2500 ml, a hefty quart capacity (1 quart = 2 pints).